What is cremation?

 How can I be sure I receive the correct remains?

 All reputable crematories have developed rigorous sets of operating policies and procedures in order to maximize the level of service and minimize the potential for human error.
 The crematory can only accomodate one body at a time in each of their cremation chambers, it is yet another part of the procedure to maximize the integrity of the cremation.
 In addition, we identify and place an armband on each individual in addition to the identification of the deceased at the crematory.

 It all depends on the weight of the individual.
 For an average sized adult, cremation can take two to three hours at a normal operating temperature of between 1,000 and 2,000 degrees Fahrenheit.

 Cremated remains resemble coarse sand and are whitish to light grey in color.
 The remains of an average sized adult usually weigh between 7 and 8 pounds.

 Do I need an urn?

 An urn is not required by law.
-An urn may be desired if there is to be a memorial service or if the remains are to be interred in a cemetery.
+An urn may be desired if there is to be a life celebration or if the remains are to be interred in a cemetery.
 If an urn is not purchased or provided by the family, the cremated remains will be returned in a temporary container.

 Cremation is an option increasingly being chosen, serving as an alternative to burial.
 Reasons for preferring cremation vary greatly, for some it is an economical choice as compared to the traditional and costly funeral; for some, their religious beliefs require it; other people consider it a more environmentally conscious choice; others like the idea of cremation more.
 Cremation is not an alternative to a service, but rather an alternative to the traditional burial with casket, hearse, and formal visitation.